MicrosoftDocs/azure-docs/articles/azure-functions/functions-machine-learning-tensorflow.md

 ## Import the TensorFlow model

 You'll use a pre-built TensorFlow model that was trained with and exported from Azure Custom Vision Service.

+> [!NOTE]
-If you want to build your own using Custom Vision Service's free tier, you can follow the [instructions in the repository](https://github.com/Azure-Samples/functions-python-tensorflow-tutorial/blob/master/train-custom-vision-model.md).
+> If you want to build your own using Custom Vision Service's free tier, you can follow the [instructions in the repository](https://github.com/Azure-Samples/functions-python-tensorflow-tutorial/blob/master/train-custom-vision-model.md).

 The model consists of two files in the *<REPOSITORY_ROOT>/resources/model* folder: *model.db* and *labels.txt*.
 Copy them into the *classify* function's folder.